Inert Detritus The Internet's dust bunnies

 2 Comments

-CPU History — an Activity Monitor Replacement
+CPU History — An Activity Monitor Replacement

 Today marks the release of my first application for Mac OS X: CPU History.
 CPU History is a 10.5-compatible shameless ripoff of Apple’s original CPU Monitor, which I used in 10.2 to 10.4, but stopped working in 10.5.